netwerk-digitaal-erfgoed/dataset-register/apps/browser/README.md

 A faceted search app for finding datasets from the Netwerk Digitaal Erfgoed (NDE) Dataset Register.

-## Data
+## Functionality

-This app retrieves data from the [NDE Dataset Register SPARQL endpoint](../../README.md#search-dataset-descriptions).
+- This app retrieves data from the [NDE Dataset Register SPARQL endpoint](../../README.md#search-dataset-descriptions).
+- Search state is kept in the URL, so users can bookmark and share search results.

 ## Tech stack